We offer over 60 walks across Buckinghamshire.

 - Level 4: Occasional stile and gradient (90 minutes plus)

-We regret that only registered assistance dogs are allowed on our walks.
+Only registered assistance dogs are allowed on the walks.

-Simply Walk is seeking more Volunteer Walk Leaders.
+Simply Walk is looking for more Volunteer Walk Leaders.